-French cuisine and some of its inspiration can be traced back to medieval times.
+Some of the inspiration for French cuisine can be traced back to medieval times.
 Back then, nobility dined on multi-course meals composed of wild game, meat, fruit, and grains, while peasants ate diets high in vegetables and legumes.
-Salt and imported spices were widely used in the kitchens of the elite and were considered a status symbol.
+Expensive salt and imported spices were widely used in the kitchens of the elite and were considered a status symbol.

 With few ways to preserve food, people in ancient times decided what ingredients to use based on what they had immediately available.
 Modern French cooking also utilizes fresh, seasonal ingredients.

-Members of the upper class often had banquets or feasts to show off their wealth.
-These dishes were elaborately presented to impress guests, and the importance of presentation is maintained in French cooking today.
+Members of the upper class often utilized these seasonal ingredients to host banquets or feasts that showed off their wealth.
+These dishes were elaborately presented to impress guests, and this emphasis on presentation is maintained in modern French cooking.

 How French Cuisine Spread

-Over the years, as cultures shifted and transformed across the world, so did cooking in France.
-Cooking found throughout the Middle Ages began to lighten and dishes in France began to shape into a cuisine we would more readily recognize today.
-It wasn’t until the 1600s that cookbooks and documented techniques were published.
+Over the years, as cultures shifted and transformed, so did French cooking.
+During the Middle Ages cooking began to lighten and dishes in France began to shape into a cuisine we would more readily recognize today.
+However, cookbooks and documented techniques weren’t published until the 1600s.

 Francois Pierre La Varenne published the first French cookbook in 1651 titled Le Cuisinier Francois.
 This inspired many chefs to record their work.
-The French Revolution in 1789 further helped to spread the study of cooking by shattering occupational restrictions established by the government.
-More and more French people began cooking for themselves.
+The French Revolution in 1789 further helped to spread the study of cooking since it shattered the occupational restrictions established by the government.
+Additionally, more and more French people began cooking for themselves.

-Later, French cuisine expanded beyond France’s borders, and chefs from around the world studied these guides.
+Later, French cuisine expanded beyond France’s borders, and chefs from around the world studied these published guides.

-As the French colonized other countries including Asia, Africa, North America, and the Caribbean throughout the 1700s and 1800s, they spread their knowledge and cooking techniques.
+As the French colonized other countries – including parts of Asia, Africa, North America, and the Caribbean – throughout the 1700s and 1800s, they spread their culinary knowledge and cooking techniques.